wddwycc/kv-ts/README.md

 ## Custom store

-store does not define the storage itself, it defined how we do IO with the storage.
+store does not define the storage itself, it defined how we do IO with the key-value storage in a minimum way.

 ```typescript
 export interface Store {